 This blog will discuss the pink lady medication, a type of prescription medication used to treat severe acid reflux.

-The blog will cover topics such as what is acid reflux (also called gastritis), how severe it could be, how we can treat both the usual and severe acid refluxes, how those medications work, and potential side effects.
+The blog will cover topics such as what acid reflux (also called gastritis) is, how severe it could be, how we can treat both the usual and severe acid refluxes, how those medications work, and potential side effects.
 Then we will explain what the pink lady is and how our compounding pharmacy in Calgary can help in its compounding.